 Friedrich Nietzsche died tragically

 The premise of the inference “many” means not all, but MANY.
 Would you like to be among the many, for instance, anyway?
-I, for once, will not like to toe their path for several reasons, some of which you could have deduced from the preceding.
+I, for once, will not wish to toe their path for several reasons, some of which you could have deduced from the preceding.
 Let me add that denying the existence of God has several implications.
 For instance, it often leads one to lack focus and reasoning, which is the beginning of existentialism.

-Mend your relationship with the Creator – if you believe He exists.
-Or, at least, learn to live with the majority in peace and harmony and seek for knowledge from real scholars, not “Sheikh Google”.
-You wouldn’t like to rave mad, or, as it were, be tagged outcast.
+Mend your relationship with the Creator because He exists!
+Or, if you are in doubt, learn to live with the majority in peace and harmony and seek for knowledge from real scholars, not “Sheikh Google”.
+You wouldn’t like to become mad, or, as it were, be tagged outcast.
 Thus, for either celestial or terrestrial sake, I think not bragging being a Philosopher, while you are not, is better and rewarding.
-And yes, you can, and should study it but do that conscientiously – is better and rewarding.
+And yes, you can and should study it but do that conscientiously.
 Socrates too would have lived longer had he renounced his weird stand!